Samsung, Google unveil phone for revamped Android

 "This will be our strategic product for year-end holiday season, as (Apple's) iPhone 4S just came into the market," JK Shin, president and head of Samsung's mobile communications business, said in a pooled report with reporters ahead of a packed product launch in Hong Kong.

-This also marks the first major rollout from Google since it announced plans in August to acquire Motorola Mobility Holdings (MMI.N) for $12.5 billion.
+This also marks the first major rollout from Google since it announced plans in August to acquire Motorola Mobility Holdings for $12.5 billion (7.9 billion pound).

-The deal had raised concerns among hardware makers that Google may favor Motorola over other handset vendors such as Samsung, HTC (2498.TW) and LG Electronics Inc (066570.KS) that rely on the free software.
+The deal had raised concerns among hardware makers that Google may favour Motorola over other handset vendors such as Samsung, HTC and LG Electronics Inc that rely on the free software.

 Google's Android mobile software -- already the world's most-used smartphone platform -- powers 190 million devices, up from 135 million in mid-July.